You might be wondering if you can soak a cast-iron skillet in water or not.

 - season the pan periodically to help protect its surface from rusting or corrosion

 - you don’t need to use much oil to clean cast iron; this stops the tacky build-up on the iron’s surface

 If you follow these tips for caring for your cast iron cookware, you can rest assured that it will last for years to come!

 How to Season Your Cast Iron Cookware

-To prevent your cast iron cookware from rusting or corroding over time, it is important to carry out the seasoning process regularly.
+To prevent your cast iron cookware from rusting or corroding over time, carry out the seasoning process regularly.

-This involves applying a thin layer of seasoning oil to the surface of the pan and heating it in the oven until the oil has completely dried.
+This involves applying a thin layer of seasoning oil to the pan’s surface and heating it in the oven until the oil has completely dried.

 Learn about the best oils for seasoning cast iron before you begin your restoration.